 Fathers may be present for childbirth.

-We are happy to provide a family room for you afterwards so that you can spend the first few days together as a family, provided that you show a negative PCR test, vaccination, or recent recovery from the virus (under the “2.5-G rule”).
+We are happy to provide a family room for you afterwards so that you can spend the first few days together as a family, provided that you show evidence of a negative PCR test, vaccination, or recent recovery from the virus (under the “2.5-G rule”).

 If you leave the hospital premises, you will then be subject to the standard regulations for all visitors.